 Anegada Island is BVI's northernmost island and part of an archipelago forming part Virgin Islands (USVI and BVI).
 The island is approx 24 km (15 mi) north of Virgin Gorda Island.
 It is also BVI's only island formed from coral and limestone, and not from volcanic activities.
-While the other BVI (British Virgin Islands) are mountainous, Anegada is flat, with highest elevation 8,5 m (28 ft) above sea level.
+While the other BVI (British Virgin Islands) are mountainous, Anegada is flat, with the highest elevation 8,5 m (28 ft) above sea level.

-The island has total land area approx 38 km (15 mi2), ranking it BVI's second largest (after Tortola).
+The island has total land area approx 38 km (15 mi2), ranking it BVI's second-largest (after Tortola).
 However, by population (under 300) it is also BVI's most sparsely populated.
 Most of the locals live in The Settlement - Anegada's only village.

 Anegada Island is best-known for its long white-sand beaches.
 Horseshoe Reef (length 29 km / 18 mi) is ranked Caribbean's largest and world's 4th largest barrier coral reef.
-However, Horseshoe Reef seriously hampers island's access by sea, causing hundreds of shipwrecks and boat groundings.
+However, Horseshoe Reef seriously hampers the island's access by sea, causing hundreds of shipwrecks and boat groundings.
 To protect it, BVI forbids anchoring on the reef.

 Port Anegada Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Anegada Island, BVI.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.